 });

 We pass this token to NextAuth’s signIn method, specifying that we want to use the credentials provider.
-This uses the token to validate the result of the challenge server-side and log the user in.
+This uses the token to validate the result of the challenge server-side and logs in the user.
 We’ve set redirect: false so that we can handle errors manually, on the current page.

 import { signIn } from "next-auth/react";